scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Great Spear.*** *Melee Attack:* 4 AP, Reach 2, 4/1/0/0/0</br>On hit deals 1/2 in piercing damage.
+***Great Spear.*** *Melee Attack:* 4 AP, Reach 2, 4/1/0/0/0 - On hit deals 1/2 in piercing damage.

-***Savage Leap.*** *Melee Attack, Maneuver:* 4 AP, Reach 2, 4/2/0/0/0</br>This creature jumps 2 tiles ending adjacent to the target creature.
+***Savage Leap.*** *Melee Attack, Maneuver:* 4 AP, Reach 2, 4/2/0/0/0 - This creature jumps 2 tiles ending adjacent to the target creature.
 On hit deals 2/2 in piercing damage and staggers.

-***Sweeping Strike.*** *Melee Attack, Maneuver:* 4 AP, Reach 2, 4/2/0/0/0</br>Attempts to knock a creature prone.
+***Sweeping Strike.*** *Melee Attack, Maneuver:* 4 AP, Reach 2, 4/2/0/0/0 - Attempts to knock a creature prone.
 The creature makes a Strength save against this attack.
 On hit they take 1/2 in bludgeoning damage, being knocked prone on a critical.

-***Firebreath.*** *Special Attack:* 7 AP, 3/0/2/0/0</br>Breathes fire in a 5x5 tile cone.
+***Firebreath.*** *Special Attack:* 7 AP, 3/0/2/0/0 - Breathes fire in a 5x5 tile cone.
 All creatures inside the cone makes a Dexterity save against this attack.
 On fail they take 2/3 in fire damage, or half as much on success.
 After using this attack it must be recharged.
 At the start of each turn this creature rolls 2 Superior dice, recharging this attack on a critical.
 ___

 #### Young Chromatic Dragon